Quark Density in Lattice QC$_2$D at Imaginary and Real Chemical Potential: Conclusions

+Our results have been obtained for rather large pion mass.
+This implies that our conclusions should be checked in simulations with substantially smaller pion mass.
+Still, our pion mass is in the range of the crossover (at zero quark density) and we expect that qualitatively our conclusions will stay intact.
+These expectations are also supported by agreement between lattice results for the quark number density and the chiral perturbation theory predictions found in Ref.~\cite{Astrakhantsev:2020tdl} at low temperature for equally heavy quarks ($m_\pi \approx 740 $ MeV).
+We believe that the canonical approach to extrapolation from imaginary to real chemical potential can be applied to real QCD studies and we plan this work in future.

-\acknowledgments{The authors are grateful to V. Braguta and A. Nikolaev for useful discussions.
-The work was supported by the grant of the Russian Foundation for Basic Research No. 18-02-40130 mega and partially carried out within the state assignment of the Ministry of Science and Higher Education of Russia (Project No. 0657-2020-0015).
+\acknowledgments{The authors are grateful to V.~Braguta and A.~Nikolaev for useful discussions and to V.~Vovchenko for his contribution in the early stages of this work.
+The work was supported by the grant of the Russian Foundation for Basic Research No. 18-02-40130 mega and partially carried out within the state assignment of the Ministry of Science and Higher Education of Russia (Project No. FZNS-2024-0002).
 This work was partially supported by Grants-in-Aid for Scientific Research (Kakenhi), No. 21K03573.
-Computer simulations were performed on the FEFU GPU cluster Vostok-1, the Central Linux Cluster of the NRC ”Kurchatov Institute” - IHEP, the Linux Cluster of the NRC ”Kurchatov Institute” - ITEP (Moscow).
+Computer simulations were performed on the FEFU GPU cluster Vostok-1, the Central Linux Cluster of the NRC ”Kurchatov Institute” - IHEP (Protvino), the Linux Cluster of the NRC ”Kurchatov Institute” - ITEP (Moscow).
 In addition, we used computer resources of the federal collective usage center Complex for Simulation and Data Processing for Mega-science Facilities at NRC Kurchatov Institute, http://ckp.nrcki.ru/.
-V.V. acknowledges the support through the Feodor Lynen program of the Alexander von Humboldt foundation, the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under contract number DE-AC02-05CH11231231, and within the framework of the Beam Energy Scan Theory (BEST) Topical Collaboration.
+A.B. is supported by the Carl Trygger Foundation Grant No. CTS 18:276.
+Nordita is supported in part by Nordforsk.}